 • Apply by 31 July 2020 if you're a law student

 International law evolves constantly.
-So do we.
 So will you.
 Our two-year training contract will push, stretch, test, support, guide and inspire you.
-In the process, you'll amass world-class technical skills and build legal expertise in the areas you're passionate about.
+You'll amass world-class technical skills and build legal expertise in the areas you're passionate about.
 But that's just part of your learning process.
 After all, tomorrow's economy won't have much use for lawyers who are only good at law.

-All our trainee solicitors take the accelerated LPC at BPP University, either after their law degree or when they complete the Graduate Diploma in Law.
+All our trainee lawyers take the accelerated LPC at BPP University, either after their law degree or when they complete the Graduate Diploma in Law.
 Tailored to the needs of City firms, the course runs for six and a half months and smooths your transition from student to legal professional.
-It has two intakes: one in August and one in February.

-All future trainee solicitors study in London so they can prepare for working life in the City.
+• study in London so you can prepare for working life in the City

 If you’re a non-law graduate, your training starts with the Graduate Diploma in Law (GDL).
 This conversion course puts you on an equal footing with law graduates and acts as a firm foundation for your training contract.

-The Graduate Diploma in Law (GDL) is full time and will run for one year.
+It’s full time and runs for one year.

-You’ll be a student of BPP University which has locations in Birmingham, Bristol, Cambridge, Leeds, Liverpool, London and Manchester.
-Ideally you'd study in London so you can prepare for your working life in the City.
+The BPP University which has locations in Birmingham, Bristol, Cambridge, Leeds, Liverpool, London and Manchester.
+Ideally, you'd study in London so you can prepare for your working life in the City.